-The Local Authority PVCu Frame Advisory Group (LAPFAG) is made up of a number of Local Authorities, Housing Associations and other public bodies engaged in the production and specification of PVCu windows.
+The Local Authority PVCu Frame Advisory Group (LAPFAG) is made up of many Local Authorities, Housing Associations and other public bodies engaged in the production and specification of PVCu windows.
 LAPFAG approval helps satisfy Building Regulation requirements.

 Remaining static and housing the opening sashes, this is the part of the window or door that is attached to the building.
-Also know as the Outer frame.
+Also, known as the Outer frame.

 Low ‘e’ glass

-Offering easy wheelchair and pushchair access to a property, low thresholds are a family friendly option that are also available in thermally broken options for greater thermal efficiency.
+Offering easy wheelchair and pushchair access to a property, low thresholds are a family-friendly option that is also available in thermally broken options for greater thermal efficiency.

 This is the outer frame that houses the window or door.

 This is the silicone seal between the wall and the outer frame.
-Is also used to seal screw holes and any other element exposed to damp or moisture.
+Is also used to seal screw holes and any other element exposed to dampness or moisture.

-The vertical section that divides window units and provides structural support to the frame.
+The vertical section divides window units and provides structural support to the frame.

-Housing the opening sashes and remaining static, this is the part of the window or door that is attached to the building.
-Also known as the large or main frame.
+Housing the opening sashes and remaining static is the part of the window or door that is attached to the building.
+Also known as the large or mainframe.